mskcc/mimsi/README.md

 ### Required Libraries

-MiMSI is implemented in (Py)Torch using Python 2.7.
-We've included a requirements.txt file for use with pip.
-We recommend utilizing virtualenv, but feel free to use other environments like conda, local pip, etc.
+MiMSI is implemented in (Py)Torch and has been tested on Python 2.7, 3.5 and 3.6.
+We've included a requirements.txt file and setup.py script for use with pip.

 Just note that the following packages are required:
 * (Py)Torch